Does Medicare Cover Giazo?

 Original Medicare and Medicare Part D plans are highly unlikely to cover Giazo, although it's worth checking with your insurer.
 You can determine what drugs are eligible for coverage by consulting the policy's formulary, which is the list of covered medications.

 If your plan doesn't cover Giazo, your doctor may recommend an alternative treatment covered by insurance.
-For example, almost all Medicare Part D plans cover generic balsalazide tablets to treat ulcerative colitis.
+For example, almost all Medicare Part D plans cover generic balsalazide tablets to treat ulcerative colitis and stomach pain.

 How Much Does Giazo Cost With Medicare?